nassredean/rails5-api-guide/README.md

+# How to Install

+I have included a step by step guide in this README on how I set this up.
+But if you just want to get up and running, here are the steps:

+1. Clone this repository
+2. Rename the repo `mv rails5-api-guide/ my_app`
+3. Inside your database.yml rename the database to whatever you want, otherwise it will just be named `generic_api_development`, `generic_api_test`, `generic_api_production` for each environment respectively.
+4. Rename the top level module inside `application.rb` to whatever you want otherwise it will be named `GenericApi`
+5. Run `bundle install`
+6. Run `bundle exec rake db:create`
+7. Run `bundle exec rake db:migrate; RAILS_ENV=test bundle exec rake db:migrate`
+8. Boot up the server with `rails s` and navigate to localhost:3000 to see your new rails application

+If you are interested in how this app was setup and what is included read on.

-# Building a Rails 5 API Only Application
+# Setting up a Rails 5 API Only Application: Step by Step Guide

 ## Introduction
-This guide will help you build a web application that uses a Rails 5 API backed by postgres, and a React + Flux front end.
-Our Rails layer will do nothing but provide an API which serves JSON.
-React + Flux will handle all client side logic and UI components.
-This guide is basically my go to web app architecture, and along the way, we will set up quite a few niceties and must haves.
-By the end of this guide, you should have a fully fledged, and dare I say production ready, application skeleton which is easily deployable to heroku.
+This guide shows you how I setup my default Rails architecture, now updated for Rails 5.
+Our Rails layer will do nothing but provide an API which serves JSON, and process background jobs.
 Here are some of the things we will be setting up:

 * Token based authentication with the `devise_token_auth` gem.
 * A namespaced API
 * Serialization with Active Model Serializers
 * Testing with rspec and factory girl
-* Rate limiting and throttling with rack-attack
+* Useful rack middleares like rack-attack for rate limiting and throttling with rack-cors.
 * Local development niceties such as mailcatcher, pry/pry-nav, and useful git commit hooks
 * Background jobs with Sidekiq
 * Caching with Redis